emleddin/research-scripts/amber-analysis/EDA/README.md

 It's useful for getting all a total interaction between the residue and protein for evaluating the stability of a mutant.

+## Creating Data Tables For Print

+### `print-EDA-table.py`
+This script reads in data from `rmagic-EDA-avg-diffs.r` and saves values above or below a given threshold in various output formats (`latex`, `latex-siunitx`, `csv`, `txt`).
+Additionally, if a protein map is given, it will present the output with the appropriate residue labels.
+This is particularly useful if you want to include tables of important values in LaTeX.
+> Note: It will likely work for other R scripts, it just assumes data are
+> whitespace delimited with three header columns:
+> ```
+>  Residue   DiffE AvgSTDEV
+> ```

 ## Plotting the Processed Data

 ### `EDA-bar-comp.py`